Famous Autumn Paintings Created by Famous Artists

 8. Childe Hassam

 Frederick Childe Hassam, an American Impressionist, moved with his wife Maude to France in the autumn of 1886.
 In the autumnal scene we can see a young woman standing between the trees and gazing onto a Parisian boulevard.
-This painting perfectly depicts the dark and rainy days of a European metropole covered with autumnal leaves and with wet pavements reflecting the gloomy sky.
+This painting perfectly depicts the dark and rainy days of Impressionist capital covered with autumnal leaves and with wet pavements reflecting the gloomy sky.

 9. Henri Rousseau